 When you find out you're pregnant, you may feel happy and excited, or shocked, confused and upset.
 Everybody is different, and don't worry if you're not feeling as happy as you expected.
 Even if you've been trying to get pregnant, your feelings may take you by surprise.

 Some of this may be caused by changes in your hormone levels, which can make you feel more emotional.
 Even if you feel anxious and uncertain now, your feelings may change.
-Talk to your midwife or GP.
-They will try to help you to adjust, or give you advice if you don't want to continue with your pregnancy.
+Talk to your midwife or GP – they will help you to adjust, or give you advice if you don't want to continue with your pregnancy.

 Men may also have mixed feelings when they find out their partner is pregnant.
 They may find it hard to talk about these feelings because they don't want to upset her.
 Both partners should encourage each other to talk about their feelings and any worries or concerns they may have.